mcollina/on-exit-leak-free/README.md

 # on-exit-leak-free

-Execute a function on exit without leaking memory, allowing all objects to be garbage collected
+Execute a function on exit without leaking memory, allowing all objects to be garbage collected.
+Listen to both `'beforeExit'` and `'exit`, executing the given function only once.

 Requires `WeakRef`, `WeakMap` and `FinalizationRegistry`, i.e. use Node v14+.